-IQM is the European leader for superconducting quantum computers.
+IQM is the Pan-European category leader in building quantum computers.
 Our vision is to make quantum computing available to everyone.
-We are creating value by utilizing the power of quantum technologies.
 We build quantum computers to answer the most challenging questions in science, technology, and business.
 Our products will boost quantum computing and help to find solutions benefiting the industry and society at large.
 Applications range from more efficient medication to discovering planet-saving materials and sustainable industrial processes.
 We foresee new technologies that will arise from the possibilities opened by quantum computing.
 We believe the future is in the quantum.
 This path also supports the competitiveness of businesses globally.